Hudson River State Hospital: Fires

+Numerous arsons occurred on the property during its decades of disuse.
+A fire that broke out in May 2017 was determined to be arson.

-An intentional fire was set on the morning of April 27, 2018 at the Hudson River State Hospital, according to Fairview Fire District Chief.
+Another arson occurred on the morning of April 27, 2018, according to Fairview Fire District Chief.
 The fire was located in the wing of the old Main Administration building, and firefighters were dispatched around 3:45 AM; more than a dozen agencies responded with assistance.
+The fire spread to the administration building, seriously damaging its roof.

+On June 3, 2026, a substantial fire destroyed several buildings on campus.
+The fire spread to the main Kirkbride administration building, destroying its floors, roof, and windows.
+Several weeks after the main fire, smaller fires continued to break out, including a second major fire on June 8.

 Demolition

-Demolition began on July 13, 2016 when smaller auxiliary buildings were torn down.
+Demolition began on July 13, 2016, when smaller auxiliary buildings were torn down.
 The heavy vegetation that mostly hid the property from plain sight was cleared in summer 2019.

-The demolition of Ryon Hall, on the extreme southern end of the property, began on October 14, 2019.
-As part of the mixed use site, the "Kirkbride" main administration building, library, amusement hall, chapel, and the northernmost tower of the north wing will be preserved and put in to adaptive reuse.
-Also, the Great Lawn will be preserved.
-As of May 25, 2020, the fate of the other buildings on the North Campus is still unwritten and may be added for future use.
+Several larger buildings were demolished in the latter half of 2019.
+The demolition of Ryon Hall, on the extreme southern end of the property, began on October 14, 2019, and the Cheney building was removed by 2020.

+As part of the mixed use site, the "Kirkbride" main administration building was intended to be reused, in addition to the library, amusement hall, chapel, the northernmost tower of the north wing, and The Great Lawn.
+The 2026 fire destroyed the interior of the Kirkbride structure.
+Local preservationists have expressed hope that the buildings could still be redeveloped.